linkcd/blog-hexo/source/_posts/Infrastructure-as-code-in-the-real-world.md

 It actually is a long and interesting story behind veracity (and its predecessor), together with all challenges that we encountered in this journey.
 Hopefully I can share them with you in the future.

 Anyway, today I would like to talk about in the real world, how Infrastructure-as-Code looks like, together with Azure and VSTS.

+{% asset_img "infrastructure-as-code.png" "picture credit: future-processing.pl" %}

 <!-- more -->
 # Challenges #